aersosi/aersosi.com/src/content/articles/_draft/a11ytip-documentation-EN.md

 </button>
 ```

-The `data-a11ytip-text` defines the displayed a11ytip text ("Close dialog"), while the `aria-label` can still
+The `data-a11ytip-text` determines the displayed a11ytip text (“Close dialog”), while the `aria-label` remains independent.
-be used for accessibility.

 ---

 ## Force Active Status

 With the `data-a11ytip-active` attribute or the `a11ytip-active` class, the active status of an a11ytip can be
-permanently forced without requiring a hover event.
+permanently forced.

 **Example with data attribute:**